You can monitor the capacity of the vSAN datastore, analyze usage, and view the capacity breakdown at the cluster level.

 Use Configure to enable the capacity reserve.
 You can also use Configure > vSAN > Services to enable the capacity reserve.
 For more information on configuring the reserved capacity, see Configure Reserved Capacity.

 In a cluster, if there is more utilization than the host rebuild threshold and the reserved capacity is not enabled, the capacity chart turns yellow displaying a warning state.
-A health alarm is generated indicating that if the consumed host fails, vSAN cannot recover the data.
+A health alarm is generated indicating that if the most consumed host fails, vSAN cannot recover the data.
 If you enable the host rebuild reserve, the capacity chart turns yellow at 80% of the host rebuild threshold.
 If the used space reaches beyond the operations threshold and the reserved capacity is not enabled, vSAN cannot perform or complete operations such as rebalance, resync object components due to policy changes, and so on.
 In that case, the bar chart turns red.
 A health alarm is generated indicating that the disk usage exceeds the operations threshold.
 For more information about capacity reserve, see About Reserved Capacity.